NathanLBCooper/NathanLBCooper.github.io/_posts/2019-07-28-it-works-on-my-ci-server.md

 ---
 layout: post
-title: "You shouldn't *need* your CI server to build and deploy your code"
+title: "You shouldn't *need* your CI server to deploy your code"
 date: 2019-07-28 12:00:00
 excerpt: "Don't get tricked by tutorials.
-You should be able to build and deploy from your machine"
+You should be able to deploy code from your machine"
-categories: [continuous-integration]
+categories: [continuous-integration, deployment]
 comments: false
 image:
-  feature: ci.png
+  feature: deployment.jpg
 ---

 **It works on my machine.**

 So the saying goes.
 It's a common problem developers have when they fail to anticipate how code might run differently outside their local environment.

-Strangely enough, I occasionally see the exact opposite problem when it comes to Continuous Integration (CI).
+Strangely enough, I occasionally see the exact opposite problem when it comes to Deployment.
 I've seen deployment scripts buried in CI configuration, and even the odd stackoverflow question on how to run a CI tool locally so the questioner can debug their deployment code.
 It's a situation that is typically too painful to last very long, but even so, in the interests of software developer public safety I'd like to issue a warning:

 **Don't be tricked by tutorials.**